Opera

 Day 7

-Delve into the world of Rajput architecture, a style that blends indigenous Indian forms with Islamic and Persian influences.
-Enjoy guided tours of Amber Fort, an extensive palace complex constructed in 1592, and Hawa Mahal, known for its five-story pink honeycomb exterior with hundreds of small windows that allowed royal ladies to observe everyday life on the street below without being seen.
-In the afternoon, gather with representatives from a local nonprofit for a cup of classic Indian tea and a discussion on women in the Indian workplace.
-Dinner and the rest of the evening will be yours to explore Jaipur.
+Delve into the world of Rajput art and architecture, a style that blends indigenous Indian forms with Islamic and Persian influences.
+Pause for a view of Hawa Mahal, known for its 5-story pink honeycomb exterior with hundreds of small windows that allowed royal ladies to observe everyday life on the street below without being seen.
+Enjoy a guided tour of Amber Fort, an extensive palace complex constructed in 1592, then learn the secret to rolling the perfect roti during a cooking class and lunch with a local home cook.
+In the afternoon, visit with Blue Pottery makers, a traditional ceramic technique developed in Jaipur in the 19th century that uses quartz stone, glass, and a unique low-fired glaze.
+Dinner and the rest of the evening will be at your leisure in Jaipur.

 Included Meals: Breakfast, Lunch